jina-ai/docs/chapters/tutorials/tutorial_01.rst

 * Video
 * Text

-In this case we are using text, so in the image you see text only.
+In this case, we are using text, so in the image, you see text only.
 But it can be whatever type you want.

 Once we have our data, as usual in Machine Learning, it's probable that you might need to pre-process that data.
 To keep this as simple as possible for this first tutorial, and since we are using the #TBD (dataset used TBD), we won't need to do any pre-processing.
 But just remember that this is a possibility for another use case.
 Once that is ready, we can encode our data into vectors and finally store those vectors, so it is ready for indexing and then querying.